Folding Engines

 Folding engine selector

-The default (latest) folding engine at the moment is V3.
-Projects created in old versions of Origami use engine V2 unless manually switched to the latest one.
+The default (latest) folding engine at the moment is V4.
+Projects created in the old versions of Origami might use older engines unless manually switched to the latest one.

 Engine V1